nicross/wurmus/README.md

 # Wurmus
-An endless snake-like game of tag developed for [GMTK Jam 2021](https://itch.io/jam/gmtk-2021).
+An endless snake-like game of tag submitted to [GMTK Jam 2021](https://itch.io/jam/gmtk-2021).
 Developed with [syngen](https://github.com/nicross/syngen).

 ## Getting started
 To get started, please  use [npm](https://nodejs.org) to install the required dependencies: